chenyulue/real-world-haskell-updated/doc/05-writing-a-library.md

 1. Write a function, `fill`, with the following type signature.

     ```haskell
+    -- File: src/Ch05/Prettity.hs
     fill :: Int -> Doc -> Doc
     ```

     It should add spaces to a document until it is the given number of columns wide.
 If it is already wider than this value, it should add no spaces.

 2. Our pretty printer does not take *nesting* into account.
-Whenever we open parentheses, braces, or brackets, any lines that follow should be indented so that they are aligned with the opening character until aa matching closing character is encountered.
+Whenever we open parentheses, braces, or brackets, any lines that follow should be indented so that they are aligned with the opening character until a matching closing character is encountered.

     Add support for nesting, with a controllable amount of indentation.

     ```haskell
+    -- File: src/Ch05/Prettify.hs
     nest :: Int -> Doc -> Doc
     ```

 ## Creating a package

 The Haskell community has built a standard set of tools, named Cabal, that help with building, installing, and distributing software.
 Cabal organises software as a *package*.
 A package contains one library, and possibly several executable programs.

 ### Writing a package description